jeresaf/GCN-Bias/README.md

 ## Mitigating gender bias in occupation classification of job biographies with graph convolutional network

-We use adapt the TextGCN by Yao et al. (2018) https://github.com/yao8839836/text_gcn to classify job biographies from the https://github.com/Microsoft/biosbias dataset.
+We implement the TextGCN by Yao et al. (2018) https://github.com/yao8839836/text_gcn to classify job biographies from the https://github.com/Microsoft/biosbias dataset.
 We investigate the mitigation of gender bias by comparing the predictions of our trained model for the original test dataset and for a transformation of our test dataset where explicit gender indicators are removed or "scrubbed" in line with De-Arteaga et al. (2019).

 Download data at https://drive.google.com/drive/folders/1h2oILArbrTsdN5VrdhWAKpzppwOXtyZO?usp=sharing .